bdCastro/ESIEE-system-security/README.md

 Description of the programs

-rule10: Ckecking the computers architecture, wheter it is 64 or 32 bits.
+rule10: Ckecking the computers architecture, whether it is 64 or 32 bits.

 rule11: Checking if IOMMU is active or not